nalsai/nalsai.de/content/en/blog/seki-juku.md

 I think I prefer my pillow over a wooden headrest.

-In the back, after going through the garden, there was also a small separate room with a collection of old Ukiyo-e by Utagawa Hiroshige.
+In the back, after going through the courtyard, there was also a small separate room with a collection of old Ukiyo-e by Utagawa Hiroshige.
-What impressed me was the subtle use of color and how vivid especially the blue color still was after all these years.
+What impressed me was the use of color and how vivid especially the blue color still was after all these years.

 ---

 We then visited the Seki Machinami Museum, which showcased the Edo period townhouses, the tools and materials used, as well as the changes in the townscape of Seki-juku over time.
 The model of the town I included a picture of at the beginning was in this museum.
 It is another one of the traditional buildings that has been preserved in its original state and opened to the public as a museum.

-I also thought about how these houses always had a nice little courtyard, adding to the aesthetics of the house.
+I thought about how these houses always had a nice little courtyard, adding to the aesthetics of the place.

 ---

 The last museum included in the 500-yen combo ticket was the Seki no Yama Kaikan.
-It was the residence of Mitani Kōichi, a potter of Seki Banko ware (the representative modern industry of Seki-juku).
+It was the residence of Mitani Kōichi, a potter of Seki Banko ware, the representative modern industry of Seki-juku.
 However, his company went out of business in 1921 due to a lack of materials and craftsmen.
 We were also shown a hole in the ceiling, which was used to let in light because they didn't have glass windows like today.

 The Seki no Yama Kaikan displays and teaches about the floats that have been passed down in Seki-juku, locally called *(seki no) yama*, and about the history and culture of the Seki-juku Gion Festival.
 We learned that there used to be 16 floats, but now there are only 4 left.
-Two of them are displayed in the museum.
+Two of them were displayed in the museum.
 I think that the declining population means less interest and fewer funds to maintain the floats and the festival, which is a shame.

 ---